Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Acknowledgements

 \section{Acknowledgements}

 The authors thank Prof. Rajendra P. Gupta for useful discussions.
 JBS acknowledges CNPq-Brazil for its support.
 RRC and LGM thank CNPq-Brazil for partial financial support---Grants: 309063/2023-0 (RRC) and 307901/2022-0 (LGM).
 RRC is grateful to FAPEMIG-Brazil (Grants APQ-00544-23 and APQ-05218-23) for financial support.
 PJP acknowledges LAB-CCAM at ITA and CNPq (Grant 401565/2023-8).
+The authors thank the referee for the valuable suggestions that helped us improve the text.